NativeScript/developer-day-workshop/src/chapters/chapter3.md

 What happens if you just put an array of kitten images within a StackLayout?

-In `app.component.html`, add the following under the ActionBar:
+In `app.component.html`, replace any code you have under the ActionBar with this snippet:

 ```
 <StackLayout>